Psychiatrists Near Me: Support For Relationships & Mental Health

 What does a psychiatrist do?

 A psychiatrist has an essential job in the world of mental health.
-Psychiatrists prescribe medication and develop treatment plans, but that’s not all that they do.
-Psychiatrists also offer evaluations and can formally diagnose mental health conditions.
-They work with insurance companies, write prescriptions, and check in with clients regularly.
-If an individual needs a medication adjustment or change, a psychiatrist will work with that person to make it happen.
+Psychiatrists may prescribe medication when clinically appropriate and develop treatment plans, but that’s not all that they do.
+Psychiatrists also offer evaluations and may diagnose mental health conditions based on a full clinical assessment.
+They may work with insurance companies, write prescriptions when indicated, and check in with patients regularly.
+If an individual may benefit from a medication adjustment or change, a psychiatrist can work with that person to evaluate options.
 Psychiatrists, like therapists and counselors, work in a variety of different settings.

 What is the difference between a psychiatrist and a psychologist?

-A psychologist generally offers talk therapy in therapeutic settings, whereas a psychiatrist prescribes medication.
-Mental health therapists and counselors don’t prescribe psychiatric medications.
+A psychologist generally offers talk therapy in therapeutic settings, whereas a psychiatrist is a medical doctor who can evaluate mental health symptoms and may prescribe medication when clinically appropriate.
+Mental health therapists and counselors generally don’t prescribe psychiatric medications.
 A therapist or counselor offers counseling sessions where you talk about what’s going on in your life, your feelings, how to work toward your goals, and anything else that’s on your mind.
 Many therapists or counselors specialize in specific therapy modalities such as art therapy, play therapy for kids, EMDR, or CBT.
 Both psychiatrists and psychologists can have specialties, and they can both engage in research work if they choose.
 Sessions with a counselor or therapist will generally last around one hour.
-Visits with a psychiatrist, on the other hand, are almost always shorter than visits with a psychologist, counselor, or therapist.
-Your intake appointment with a psychiatrist is an exception, as it may last for up to two hours.
-Another exception is when you see a psychiatrist for an evaluation of any kind, which can be extensive.
-For medication management and other standard visits to see a psychiatrist, whether that’s online or in your local area, your appointments will probably last about a half-hour.
+Visits with a psychiatrist, on the other hand, are often shorter than visits with a psychologist, counselor, or therapist, though initial sessions may be longer.
+Your intake appointment with a psychiatrist is an exception, as it may last for up to two hours, depending on the setting and situation.
+For medication management and other standard visits with a psychiatrist, whether that’s online or in your local area, your appointments typically last about a half-hour.

-Many people see a psychiatrist for medication management and engage in talk therapy with a licensed counselor or therapist at the same time.
-In many settings, psychiatrists and therapists work together to execute a comprehensive care plan for clients.
+Many people see a psychiatrist for medication management and engage in talk therapy with a licensed counselor or therapist as part of a broader treatment plan.
+In many settings, psychiatrists and therapists work together to execute a comprehensive care plan for patients.
 If you pursue therapy, you might engage in one-on-one counseling, group counseling, family counseling, couples counseling, or a mix of different forms of counseling.

 Is a psychiatrist a doctor?

-Psychiatrists are medical doctors who must earn a doctorate degree.
-In addition to completing their degree, a psychiatrist must gain licensure and complete residence training.
+Psychiatrists are medical doctors who must earn a medical degree.
+In addition to completing their degree, a psychiatrist must complete residency training and gain licensure.
 A psychiatrist can hold an MD or a DO.
 Their work varies from that of general care physicians because they focus on mental health concerns.
-Some psychiatrists decide to specialize in a particular area of practice such as childhood and teen psychiatry, legal or forensic psychiatry, or addiction.
+Some psychiatrists decide to specialize in a particular area of practice such as childhood and teen psychiatry or legal or forensic psychiatry.

 Can I go straight to psychiatrists near me?

 Yes, you can go straight to a psychiatrist.
-Typically, to see a psychiatrist, your first step will be to ask your doctor or another clinician you see for a referral.
+In some case, your first step may be to ask your doctor or another clinician you see for a referral.
 Alternatively, you can search the web for a psychiatrist that suits your needs, or you can find a psychiatrist to work with online.
 If you know of a specific psychiatrist you’d like to see and they’re taking patients, you can make an appointment.
-A psychiatrist will ask for your medical history before they see you so that they can consider your history as well as your current symptoms.
-That way, they’ll be able to provide you with an appropriate diagnosis and a treatment plan.
+A psychiatrist will usually ask for your medical history before they see you so that they can consider your history as well as your current symptoms.
+That way, they can provide an evaluation and recommend a treatment plan based on your needs.

 Can I self-refer to a psychiatrist?